Softhouse/raspberry-cluster/WORKSHOP.md

 "
 ```

-You can scale it down again with_
+You can scale it down again with:

 ```sh
 kubectl scale deployment lmw-leaf --replicas=4